KC-7/ecommerce/README.md

 I would like to give special thanks to the following:

-- [The Code Institute's Boutique Ado Walkthrough Project](), this project is the final tutorial project in their Diploma in Full Stack Software Development (E-commerce Applications) course.
-I used this project as a basis for the project and expanded on it by customising how it works, how its styled, its products, categories, styling, branding, functionality, etc. I found this project very useful for setting up the overall site infrastructure such as setting up and deploying the application alongside setting up the bag, checkout and stripe functionality.
+- [The Code Institute's Boutique Ado Walkthrough Project](https://github.com/KC-7/boutique_ado), this project is the final tutorial project in their Diploma in Full Stack Software Development (E-commerce Applications) course.
+I used this project as a basis for the project and expanded on it by customising how it works, how its styled, its products, categories, branding, functionality, etc. I found this project very useful for setting up the overall site infrastructure such as setting up and deploying the application alongside setting up the bag, checkout and stripe functionality.

 - I have had the same mentor, Rohit, throughtout my course in The Code Institute and get 3 sessions with him for each of the 5 milestone projects, as usual, I have found his insight and time as a very valuble contribution to the project.